jadeyliu939/docs/doc_files/iter8_bookinfo_istio.md

 ### 4. Configure a canary rollout for the _reviews_ service

+**Note**: Versions of Istio prior to 1.5, the behavior of the telemetry component was different.
+Metics were recorded, by default in seconds instead of milliseconds.
+This means that if you are using a _newer_ version of Istio, the iter8 criteria need to be updated from what is in the examples below.
+Newer versions of the files are available by adding `_telemetry-v2` from the names of the files given in the examples.

 At this point, Bookinfo is using version 2 of the _reviews_ service (_reviews-v2_).
 Let us now use _iter8_ to automate the canary rollout of version 3 of this service (_reviews-v3_).

 First, we need to tell _iter8_ that we are about to perform this canary rollout.
 To that end, we create an `Experiment` configuration specifying the rollout details.
 In this tutorial, let us use the following `Experiment` configuration: